Chinese New Year – The Complete Guide To China’s Biggest and Most Important Holiday

 We believe she will bless and protect us.
 Every year I enjoy the food on the table and I know my mother has already kept half of the delicious food in the kitchen which we will enjoy again on the first day of the New Year.
 To eat the food that is kept from the last day of last year is another way to improve nian nian you yu.

-Traditional Food in China – There is an endless list of incredible traditional Chinese dishes but what are the best?
-Here’s the top 10 for 2021 you’ll love.
+Traditional Food in China // There is an endless list of incredible Chinese dishes but what are the best?
+Here’s the top 10 you simply cannot miss.

 After the spring-cleaning, every family starts to decorate their house, like posting new year’s scrolls and the Fu 福 character which normally should be upside and down to show that Fu is arriving.